Skip to content

 Notes and attachments

 All paths live under an item's directory (projects/YYYY-MM/YYYY-MM-DD-slug/...).
-The notes/ subdirectory is the conventional home, but create_note and store_uploads accept any subpath relative to the item root.
+The notes/ subdirectory is the conventional home.

-Read a note GET /note Click a file in the card Renders Markdown/text/PDF/image — no write
+Read a note readNote Click a file in the card Returns plain bytes — no write

-Overwrite a note POST /note Save in the note editor Atomic rewrite via a .tmp + rename. mtime check refuses stale overwrites.
+Overwrite a note writeNote Save in the note editor Atomic rewrite via .tmp + rename.
+Full-content drift check refuses stale overwrites.
+For .condash/settings.json (or the legacy condash.json), the bytes written may differ from the input (Zod canonicalisation reorders keys).

 Config edits